privacybydesign/pbdf-website/pages/en/issuance.md

 ### International attributes

-The following attributes can be loaded into an IRMA app by anyone on earth.
+The following attributes can be loaded into an Yivi app by anyone on earth.

 **E-mail address attribute**
 Attribute: e-mail address